hazelcast/fraud-detection-onnx/README.md

 ```
 docker logs hazelcast-onnx
 ```
-You should see "potential fraud cases" similar to this\
+You should see "potential fraud cases"\\
 ![Potential Fraud Cases image](./images/potential-fraud-case.png)

-Notice the output generated contains information generated at multiple steps in the Fraud detection  pipeline!
+Notice the output generated contains information generated at different stages in the Fraud detection pipeline

 # QUESTION TIME:question:
 * Can you suggest reasons the model might be flagging the above transaction as potentially fraudulent?